 At the same time, you should remind this child that the protections we already have are imperfect and, in many cases, are coming under attack.
-It is our responsibility as Reform Jews to fight against the erosion of existing civil rights laws and to advocate for reforms in education, criminal justice, voting rights and economic policies that advance true racial equality.
+It is our responsibility as Reform Jews to fight against the erosion of existing civil rights laws and to advocate for reforms in education, criminal justice, voting rights, economic policies and more that advance true racial equality.

-You should tell this child that racial justice is the pursuit of equality for all people, regardless of race.
+You can tell this child that racial justice is the pursuit of equality for all people.
 You should further explain that racial injustice can take many forms, from explicitly racist comments to laws and institutions that perpetuate racial inequalities.

 With a firm hand, we as Reform Jews must protect every single person’s civil rights, ensuring that no individual is excluded from the benefits of society or suffers under discriminatory laws and actions solely because of race or ethnicity.

 There are many ways that we can play a positive role in the campaign for racial justice.
-We can help make racial justice issues a priority in our own synagogues by embracing Jewish racial diversity and by learning together about structural racism.
-We can build relationships across lines of faith and race.
+We can help make racial justice a priority in our own synagogues by learning about and embracing Jewish racial diversity and by learning together about structural racism.
+We can build relationships that enable us to understand Jewish diversity, in all its ways, as an essential and vital ingredient to our communities.
 And we can initiate or participate in community, state and national efforts to advocate for civil rights laws.

-In all of these ways, we honor the legacy of our parents and grandparents – who in previous generations participated in acts of civil disobedience, marched arm-in-arm in support of equal rights for all Americans, and traveled to register voters – while at the same time ensuring that our children and future generations are granted an America in which our vision of racial justice is truly realized.
+In all of these ways, we honor the legacy of so many of our Jewish forebears, who in previous generations participated in acts of civil disobedience, marched arm-in-arm in support of equal rights, and traveled to register voters – while at the same time ensuring that future generations are granted an America in which our vision of racial justice is truly realized.